rokath/trice/docs/TraceWithTrice.md

 To achieve that, an automatable pre-compile step is needed, executing a `trice update` command on the PC.
 The **trice** tool parses then the source tree for macros like `TRICE( "msg: %d Kelvin\n", k );` and patches them to `TRICE( Id(12345), "msg: %d Kelvin\n", k );`, where `12345` is a generated 16-bit identifier copied into a [**T**rice **I**D **L**ist](../til.json).
 During compilation than, the `TRICE` macro is translated to the `12345` ID only, and the optional parameter values.
 The format string is ignored by the compiler.

-The target code is project specific [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) configurable.
-In **immediate mode** the *Trice* buffer is on the stack and the TRICE macro execution includes the [COBS](./docs/COBSREncoding.md) encoding and the data transfer.
-This more straightforward but slower architecture can be interesting for many cases.
-In **deferred mode** a background service swaps the *Trice* double buffer periodically, the quick COBS encoding takes part and with the filled out buffer the transmission start is triggered.
+The target code is [project specific](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) configurable.
+In **immediate mode** the the stack is used as *Trice* buffer and the TRICE macro execution includes the quick [COBS](./docs/COBSREncoding.md) encoding and the data transfer.
+This more straightforward and slower architecture can be interesting for many cases because it is anyway much faster than printf-like functions calls.
+In **deferred mode** a service swaps the *Trice* double buffer periodically, the COBS encoding takes part and with the filled buffer the background transfer is triggered.
 Out buffer and half *Trice* buffer share the same memory for efficiency.

 During runtime the PC **trice** tool receives all what happened in the last ~100ms as a COBS package from the UART port.
 The `0x30 0x39` is the ID 12345 and a map lookup delivers the format string *"msg: %d Kelvin\n"* and also the bit width information.
 Now the **trice** tool can write target timestamp, set msg color and execute `printf("%d Kelvin\n", 0x0000000e);`

 ---
   ![./README.media/triceCOBSBlockDiagram.svg](./README.media/triceCOBSBlockDiagram.svg)

-* The **trice** tool tries to help as much as possible, to let the developer focus on its programming task.
+The **trice** tool is a background helper giving the developer focus on its programming task.
 The once generated ID is not changed anymore without need.
-If for example the format string gets changed into `"msg: %d Kelvin!\n"`, a new ID is generated automatically and the reference list gets extended.
-* Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../til.json) for compatibility with older firmware versions.
-* It could be possible, when merging code, an **ID** is used twice for different format strings.
+If for example the format string gets changed into `"msg: %d Kelvin!\n"`, a new ID is inserted automatically and the reference list gets extended.
+Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../til.json) for compatibility with older firmware versions.
+It could be possible, when merging code, an **ID** is used twice for different format strings.
 In that case, the **ID** inside the reference list wins and the additional source gets patched with a new **ID**.
 This maybe unwanted patching is avoidable with proper [ID management](./IDManagement.md).
-* The reference list should be kept under source code control.
+The reference list should be kept under source code control.

 ##  5. <a name='Tricefeatures'></a>*Trice* features